Electrokinetic Effects on Flow and Ion Transport in Charge-Patterned Corrugated Nanochannels: Results and discussion

-The effect of surface charge placement rapidly diminishes as flow is transitioned into Regime III.
-Inspecting the concentration profiles for the high-$\Pi$ scenario shown in figure~\ref{fig:particle_distribution_HPG}(a), the density peaks wash out, such that each concentrated line source evolves into a slug that is distributed -- with a characteristic variance -- across several wavelengths of the channel; the whole volume of the channel becomes accessible to the ions.
-Figure panels~\ref{fig:particle_distribution_HPG}(b-e) show that the slug-like behaviour is mimicked for all placements of surface charge and that the electrokinetic drift assumes a secondary role in predicting the ion flux rate -- though clearly still affects the mean velocity of the ions at the value of $\Pi$ investigated.
+The effect of surface charge placement rapidly diminishes as flow is transitioned into Regime II.
+Inspecting the concentration profiles for the high-$\Pi$ scenario shown in Fig.~\ref{fig:particle_distribution_HPG}(a), the density peaks wash out, such that each concentrated line source evolves into a slug that is distributed (with a characteristic variance) across several wavelengths of the channel; the whole volume of the channel becomes accessible to the ions.
+Figure panels~\ref{fig:particle_distribution_HPG}(b-e) show that the slug-like behavior is mimicked for all placements of surface charge and that the electrokinetic drift assumes a secondary role in predicting the ion flux rate, although clearly still affects the mean velocity of the ions at the value of $\Pi$ investigated.

 As a final exercise, we test whether the ions, in some cases moving as density peaks along the corrugations of the channel, adhere to a classical Fickian description of solute transport when upscaled.
 The rate of change of the first two moments of the one-dimensional transport statistics are calculated in the limit of large time using